WorldBrain/storex/README.md

 Basic usage
 ===========

 First, configure a StorageBackend and set up the StorageManager, which will be the main point of access to define, query and manipulate your data.
-For more in-depth information on how to do all of this, please refer to the docs (coming soon!).
+For more in-depth information on how to do all of this, please refer to [./docs/0-start-here.md](the docs).

 ```
 import StorageManager from 'storex'